simioyin222/Research-Towards-MVP-Capstone-/README.md

 *deleted all previous placed code that worked on formated weird in the read me but please refer to https://github.com/simioyin222/Portfolio and https://github.com/simioyin222/React-Js-Portfolio to see code so far

-## Supporting Web Development Technologies
+##  6:30 pm Supporting Web Development Technologies